Foundations for emotional Wellness

 Intake Coordinator

-My fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.
-I offer a free initial telephone consultation, where I will discuss fees, and payment methods with you.
+Our fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.
+We offer a free initial telephone consultation, where we will discuss fees, and payment methods with you.

 Are therapy and assessments covered by insurance?